jasonhazel/quirk.js/README.md

+# WARNING #
+THIS IS NOWHERE NEAR PRODUCTION QUALITY.
+YOU HAVE BEEN WARNED!

 ## Quirk.js ##
 This is a javascript framework for personal use.
 After several days of writing vanilla Javascript, I snapped.
 I decided that creating my own framework would be a good idea for two reasons; To get better at Javascript and to stop by typing getElementById.